filipesilva/multi-stage-queue/README.md

 ## FAQ

-### How can I detect if MQS is losing events?
+### How can I detect if MSQ is losing events?

-MQS guarantees that each event from a given writer remain ordered on each stage.
+MSQ guarantees that each event from a given writer remain ordered on each stage.
 You can keep track of the last event by the writer on the application, and pass the id of previous event on each event.
 This allows you to query any log to see if the previous log is there as well.